ballerina-platform/module-ballerinax-salesforce/sfdc/samples/README.md

 ## [Samples for Event Listener](event_listener_usecases)

 This sample demonstrates on capturing events using the Event Listener of Ballerina Salesforce Connector.
-As mentioned above to listen to a certin event users need to select Objects for Change Notifications in the user interface in his/her Salesforce instance.
+As mentioned above to listen to a certain event users need to select Objects for Change Notifications in the user interface in his/her Salesforce instance.
 - [Select SObjects](https://developer.salesforce.com/docs/atlas.en-us.change_data_capture.meta/change_data_capture/cdc_select_objects.htm)